 Since the new direct pathway to Australian citizenship has been set up, the benefits and payments New Zealand citizens can get from the Australian government have not changed!

-New residents may have to wait up to 4 years before they can get most Australian government payments or concession and health care cards.
+New residents may have to wait up to 4 years before they can get most Australian government payments, concessions, and health care cards.
 A maximum 2-year waiting period applies if you’re the holder of either:

 Read more about the waiting periods for newly arrived residents on the Australian government website Services Australia.
 The waiting periods below are for New Zealand citizens living in Australia on an SCV.

-If you’re a New Zealand citizen living in Australia, you may be eligible to receive Centrelink payments or concession cards.
-The payments you can claim depend on your visa.
+If you’re an NZ citizen living in Australia, you are eligible for some Centrelink payments or concession cards.

-If you live in Australia and you are a non-protected SCV holder, you may be able to claim the following:
+If you live in Australia and you are a non-protected SCV holder, you can apply for the following:

 If you have served or have an exemption from the newly arrived resident’s waiting period (full list), you may also be able to claim: